Mosque City of Bagerhat: Nine Dome Mosque

 The Nine Dome Mosque is located to the west of the takur dighi tank and built in the 15th century.
 It is located near Khan Jahan Ali's tomb.
 Its western wall conventionally faces west towards Mecca, where the mihrab is inset; terracotta floral scrolls and flower motifs are the decorations seen around the mihrab.
 Circular towers are provided in the four corners.
 The walls of the mosque support a large central dome which has eight smaller domes around it.
 This structure was also affected by sulphates.
 It has been since substantially restored.
 Close to this mosque are the Zinda Pir Mosque and mazar (tomb), which are in ruins.

-Singar Mosque
+Singair Mosque

-The Singar Mosque is across the road from the Sixty Dome Mosque on its southeastern side.
+The Singair Mosque is across the road from the Sixty Dome Mosque on its southeastern side.
 It is a square shaped single dome mosque.
 In what is typical to the Khan Jahan Style, the dome is supported on thick walls and topped with a cambered cornice.
 The Bigi Begni Mosque and the Chuna Khola Mosque are also single domed but much larger in size.